edu27gm/Computing-app/README.md

 Here is the revision app.
-Just download the .exe file and rut it

-If it is not working, please contact us on our webpage and we will send you the app with everything
+Just click on the .zip file and download it.